dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * The section counts are consistent with the section contents
 * All of the resource records can be parsed

+TODO: Rewrite section.
+Following is not suitable for current design.

 In principle, packets that do not meet these criteria could be classified into two categories:

 * Partially malformed: those packets which can be decoded sufficiently